mikemintz/deme/SCREENCAST_DEMO.md

 Now let's go ahead and make a poll for our group to take.

-- Go to Actions > New item and choose New agree disagree poll.
+- Go to Actions > Create and choose New agree disagree poll.

-- Name your poll as you like, perhaps something like "Exercise Poll".
-Under `question` you could put something like "How do you feel about exercise?"
+- Name your poll as appropriate.
+I'm going to name mine "Philosophy Poll".
+Under `question` I'm going to put "Do you adhere to these philosophical statements?"

 - Most importantly, each poll needs to have a group it's for.
-Under `Eligibles` type in the group you just created.
+Under `Eligibles` I'm going to select my group, Agora.
 There are also options to control if people can see who has voted and to allow people to change their answers.
 Create the poll.

 - Now we need to add propositions to the poll.
 Go ahead and click "Add a Proposition".

-- Let's say I want to find out whether people think that government ought to provide free exercise classes.
-For the `item name`, I would put "Free Exercise Classes", under `Summary text` I would put "Should government be mandated to provide free exercise classes for all US citizens", and in the `Body` I would put further details about the proposition, like why it might be a good idea, why it might not be, etc. After you've completed adding details to your proposition hit Create.
+- Let's say I want the first one to be about wisdom.
+For the `item name`, I would put "Wisdom", under `Summary text` I would put "Wisdom means knowing that you know nothing", and in the `Body` I would put further details about the proposition, like why the statement might be correct, why not, etc. Click create after you're done typing in your details.

 - Now you'll see your first proposition listed, with the name and summary visible and the details listed under `Read More`.
 You'll also see Poll Results, of which we currently have none.
 Go ahead and create at least one more proposition in the same way.